haileytapia/portfolio/CircularSankeyChartDomo.md

 ## Power circular Sankey charts

-A circular Sankey chart requires each of the following:
+To power a circular Sankey chart, specify each of the following:

 * **A `from` dimension:** The source of the flow.
 * **A `to` dimension:** The destination of the flow.